StatTag/StatTagMac/StatTag/readme.md

 For the moment, we've worked around this issue by instead using ASOC to create proxy classes that allow us to utilize AppleScript from Objective-C:

 * Create AppleScript file `WordASOC.applescript`
-* Create an Ojbective-C header file `WordASOC.h` (NOTE the name of the file is the same as its AppleScript peer)
+* Create an Objective-C header file `WordASOC.h` (NOTE the name of the file is the same as its AppleScript peer)

 In `WordASOC.applescript`